 Tim and Abigail Smith are twins absorbed in their private world of weirdness and wonder.
 They have amassed a lot of lore about the supernatural, from trawling in bookshops (who pays for it?
 They don’t have jobs, and their parents aren’t indicated as being able to give them much pocket money).
 They are said to be unpopular and friendless at school, but we see little about this, until Tim become briefly entangled with bullies and a teenage gang.
 The bridge between the 2 stories of the book is that Tim’s psychologist introduces him to the investigation going on at the haunted house.
 The description of the psychologist is curious: he’s a long-haired hippy who has already settled down from his wandering days to become a respectable mind-doctor, which is fast work if he’s got himself set up by 1974 after being a drop-out no more than 5 years earlier.
 Young Tim judges him as a casualty of the folk-rock world – but how would he know about that?
 We’ve had no indication he listens to the cool new sounds or reads NME (it turns up at the house later, but Tim doesn’t seem too familiar), he never mentions going to any gigs with or without Abi.

 The world of Tim and Abi is eerily familiar as it seems to have more in common with another 70s reference not cited here: Ian McEwan’s The Cement Garden, a story of the Lost Children growing up in the irreligious Garden Of Earthly Delights suggested in the 60s counterculture, and developing their own shocking secrets.
-McEwan himself drew in the paranormal and science fiction in his later novel The Child In Time and Black Dogs, which also pictured the children of the cultural liberation going on to find strange powers and mysteries, and evil forces, still waiting to be encountered out in the world.
+McEwan himself drew in the paranormal and science fiction in his later novels The Child In Time and Black Dogs, which also pictured the children of the cultural liberation going on to find strange powers and mysteries, and evil forces, still waiting to be encountered out in the world.
 The film version of The Cement Garden grasped that the story wasn’t tied to the 70s, bringing in fashions and devices from the yuppie 80s, bringing out the dream-sense of the line

 “It’s funny but I’ve lost all sense of time.
 Feels like it’s always been like this.”